Speed Freaks: Development

 Speed Freaks was produced by Padraig Crowley and designed and developed by the SD Team at Funcom Dublin in Ireland.
 The game took three years to develop.
 Working titles used included "Project SDR" and "Wheelnuts".

 When designing the physics model, the developers opted for a balance between realism and fun by developing a realistic physics model as a base and then modifying it to make it more enjoyable to play.
 As an example, the developers cited that bumping into a wall in the game results in far less of an impact than doing the same in real life.

-The developers used hand-optimised assembly code for the graphics engine in order to make it fit into the small instruction cache of the Playstation hardware.
-The graphics engine used both Gouraud shading and textures on polygons, and the makers believe it is only the second racing game on the Playstation to use Gouraud shading.
+The developers used hand-optimised assembly code for the graphics engine in order to make it fit into the small instruction cache of the PlayStation hardware.
+The graphics engine used both Gouraud shading and textures on polygons, and the makers believe it is only the second racing game on the PlayStation to use Gouraud shading.

 The game was released in North America under the title Speed Punks.
 Sony acquired the rights to publish the game in the region as early as the summer of 1999, but held back as to avoid competing with Crash Team Racing.

 "Travelling Without Moving" by Jamiroquai is used in the introduction video of this videogame.
 Other music within the game is by Martin Schioler.

 Reception

-The game received favorable reviews according to the review aggregation website GameRankings.
-However, Adam Pavlacka of NextGen called it "A copycat game that isn't worth your time."
-GamePro said that despite shortcomings, "Speed Punks offers an enjoyable arcade racing experience."
+The game received favorable reviews according to the review aggregation website GameRankings, but Adam Pavlacka of NextGen gave a negative review to the game.
+GamePro said that Speed Punks offers an enjoyable arcade racing experience despite its shortcomings.